davies-b/bubbles_multi/3D_finite/README.md

 Please cite the following reference when using this source:

 [1] Ammari H, Davies B & Hiltunen E O. 2021 *Functional analytic methods for discrete approximations of subwavelength resonator systems*.
-To appear.
+In preparation.

 ## Multipole expansion method

 In the case of spherical resonators, the solutions to scattering problems can be expanded in terms of spherical harmonics.
 This approach is explained in detail in the appendix of [2].
+The function `multipoleres.m` uses the multipole discretization method along with Muller's method to fing the resonant frequencies of the full differential system.

 ## Capacitance matrix